-Register now for our next Protocol Training in Brussels on 14, 15 & 16 June
+Register now for our next in-person Protocol Training in Brussels on 26, 27 & 28 June 2024

 How to use protocol to maintain or build strong relationships?
-How to ensure a successful visit of a high-level delegation or a successful networking event with dignitaries?
+How to ensure the success of a visit of a high-level delegation or networking event with dignitaries?
 How to officially welcome dignitaries?
-How to ensure a formal seating also supports the goal of strengthening relationships?
-What is the role of the protocol officer?
+How to ensure that a formal seating plan also supports the goal of strengthening relationships?
+What is the role of a protocol officer?

-The Protocol Training also focusses on developing personal skills; during several interactive classes we will teach you diplomatic and networking skills.
-Furthermore, the Protocol Training includes a formal three-course etiquette dinner, a workshop about cross-cultural communications and a guest lecture about UN, EU and NATO protocol.
+The in-person Protocol Training, given by Europe’s leading protocol experts – the authors of the book Protocol to Manage Relationship Today – also focusses on developing personal skills.
+Over several interactive classes, we will teach you diplomatic and networking skills.
+Furthermore, the Protocol Training includes a formal three-course etiquette dinner, a workshop on cross-cultural communications and a guest lecture on UN, EU and NATO protocol.

 Welcome and introduction: